AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 {sample}STOCK\_Drawing\_General\_02{sample}

-You can also configure the visual settings use the methods.

-In this sample, the hover and select colors of the Ellipse markers are set to green, and the Infinite Line markers are disabled on select:
+You can also use methods instead of objects.
+For example, in this sample the markers of the Ellipse are colored green on hover and select, and the markers of the Infinite Line are disabled on select:

 ```
 // configure the markers